encode/django-rest-framework/docs/api-guide/schemas.md

 ## Generating an OpenAPI Schema

-### Install `pyyaml`
+### Install dependencies

+    pip install pyyaml uritemplate

-You'll need to install `pyyaml`, so that you can render your generated schema into the commonly used YAML-based OpenAPI format.
+* `pyyaml` is used to generate schema into YAML-based OpenAPI format.

-    pip install pyyaml
+* `uritemplate` is used internally to get parameters in path.

 ### Generating a static schema with the `generateschema` management command